-Tenekedjieva (2024).
+Given our focus on the drivers of underinsurance in homeowners contracts, our paper is, perhaps, most closely related to the contemporaneous work of Sastry, Scharlemann, Sen, and Tenekedjieva (2024).
 Their paper provides a complementary national picture of underinsurance, documenting important variation in underinsurance according to regional climate risk.
-Sastry et al. (2024) estimate underinsurance nationally by inferring premiums from mortgage escrow payments (net of taxes) and comparing inferred premiums to the cost of full coverage based on the average premiums in insurer rate filings.
-Relative to their approach, our setting is much more narrow, but our data provide a more precise and detailed picture of each homeowner's insurance contract features, premium paid, and coverages purchased.
+Relative to their approach, our setting is narrower, but our data provide a more precise and detailed picture of each homeowner's insurance contract features, premium paid, and coverages purchased.
 Most importantly, we uniquely observe the insurance company chosen by the household, allowing us to isolate the role of insurer heterogeneity in driving underinsurance.
 This feature of our data also allows us to construct a discrete choice model to test whether consumer demand-side frictions contribute to underinsurance.
 Because we study insurance contracts in force at the time of a major wildfire, we can also link coverage to disaster recovery outcomes, pointing to real effects.
 In sum, our contribution is to provide a detailed study of the market forces that generate underinsurance and to document the real consequences in the specific context of a major disaster.

 Our findings also relate to the literature on limited attention and neglected attributes in consumer choice.
 Consumers have been shown to be inattentive to key product attributes across a variety of domains, including mortgage, auto, and online retail markets (Agarwal, Song, and Yao, 2022; Lacetera, Pope, and Sydnor, 2012; Brown, Hossain, and Morgan, 2010; Ellison and Ellison, 2009).
-When consumers are faced with complicated financial products, inattention and shrouded attributes can lead to pricing and quality responses by suppliers (Hortaçsu and Syverson, 2004; Roussanov, Ruan, and Wei, 2021; Célérier and Vallée, 2017; Guiso, Pozzi, Tsoy, Gambacorta, and Mistrulli, 2022; Oprea, 2024).
-Like aspects of these markets, we present empirical evidence suggesting that homeowners neglect the total loss coverage amount, which might lead consumers to accept the coverage suggestions of insurance agents without knowing the methodology or doing an independent assessment, as described in the qualitative interviews in Hassani (2013).
-More generally, our findings relate to recent attempts to understand consumer inattention to first order financial product attributes (Kulkarni, Truffa, and Iberti, 2021; Berwart, Higgins, Kulkarni, and Truffa, 2024) and to the literature on search frictions (McDevitt, 2014; Hastings, Hortaçsu, and Syverson, 2017; Hortaçsu, Madanizadeh, and Puller, 2017).
+When consumers are faced with complicated financial products, inattention and shrouded attributes can lead to pricing and quality responses by suppliers (Hortaçsu and Syverson, 2004; Roussanov, Ruan, and Wei, 2021; Célérier and Vallée, 2017; Guiso, Pozzi, Tsoy, Gambacorta, and systematically lack the resources for post-disaster recovery.

+Mistrulli, 2022; Oprea, 2024).
+Like aspects of these markets, we present empirical evidence suggesting that homeowners neglect the total loss coverage amount, which might lead consumers to accept the coverage suggestions of insurance agents without knowing the methodology or doing an independent assessment, as testified to by consumers in numerous lawsuits against insurance companies Klein (2023).
+More generally, our findings relate to recent attempts to understand consumer inattention to first-order financial product attributes (Kulkarni, Truffa, and Iberti, 2021; Berwart, Higgins, Kulkarni, and Truffa, 2024) and to the literature on search frictions (McDevitt, 2014; Hastings, Hortaçsu, and Syverson, 2017; Hortaçsu, Madanizadeh, and Puller, 2017).
 Our results suggest that coverage neglect by homeowners can cause underinsurance to persist in competitive markets.

 Finally, this paper advances research on behavioral biases and information frictions in insurance markets (Sydnor, 2010; Handel and Kolstad, 2015; Abito and Salant, 2019; Boyer, De Donder, Fluet, Leroux, and Michaud, 2020; Collier, Schwartz, Kunreuther, and Michel-Kerjan, 2022).
 Similar to our paper, Abaluck and Gruber (2011) identifies demand patterns that are inconsistent with rational, full-information decision making from a model of Medicare plan choice.
-In the context of disaster insurance, the literature focuses on applying these models to the extensive margin take-up of public flood insurance (Mulder, 2024; Wagner, 2022; Weill, 2023).
-In this paper, we provide evidence of substantial choice frictions affecting private homeowners' intensive margin insurance coverage decisions.
-Unlike in the public flood insurance setting, where the NFIP is the dominant provider, we show that suboptimal coverage choices in the homeowners insurance market stem from the interaction between consumer inattention and heterogeneity in coverage offerings across insurers.
-Thus, even in competitive disaster insurance markets where a large majority of homeowners buy coverage, choice frictions can still lead to suboptimal coverage decisions with potentially large welfare consequences.
+In the context of disaster insurance, the literature focuses on the extensive margin take-up of public flood insurance (Mulder, 2024; Wagner, 2022; Weill, 2023).
+In this paper, we provide evidence of substantial choice frictions affecting homeowners' intensive margin coverage decisions for private insurance.
+Unlike in the flood insurance setting, where the NFIP is the dominant provider, we show that suboptimal coverage choices in the homeowners insurance market stem from the interaction between consumer inattention and heterogeneity in coverage offerings across insurers.
+Thus, even in competitive insurance markets where a large majority of homeowners buy coverage, choice frictions can still lead to suboptimal coverage decisions with potentially large welfare consequences.